 As teachers, we often find ourselves in situations where our students are being uncooperative or disrespectful to others.
 To eliminate this behavior, it's important to address it before it becomes a problem.
 A great way to do this is by using a few simple behavior management strategies that will help promote appropriate behavior.

 The best way to start your day in an organized way is with a morning message to your students.
 Each morning write a short message on the front board that includes quick tasks for the students to complete.
-These short tasks will keep the students busy and in turn eliminate the chaos and chatter in morning.Example:
+These short tasks will keep the students busy, and in turn eliminate the chaos and chatter in the morning.Example:

 Good morning Class!
 It's a beautiful day today!
 Try and see how many words you can create from the phrase "beautiful day."

 Pick a Stick